YuliiaPylypiv/Computer-Science-for-JavaScript-Challenge-Regex-Tutorial/Develop/gist-template.md

 ## Summary

-Regex or regular expression is a sequence of characters that define a search pattern.
-Usually such patterns are used by string-searching algorithms for "find" or "find and replace" operations on strings.
-It also looks for input validations.
-It is a technique commonly developed in theoretical computer science.
+About "Regex expression" is a complex of characters that define a search pattern.
+Ofthen we are used by string-searching algorithms for "find" or "find and replace" operations on strings , also looks for input validations.
+It is good to be developed in theoretical computer science.

 Let`s take a look  a string of code using regex, this code looks for a match HTML tag.

 Example: /^<([a-z]+)([^<]+)*(?:>(.*)<\/\1>|\s+\/>)$/

-The below content will explain what each section of this code does and more.
+Below content will explain what each section of this code does and more:

 ## Table of Contents